Mary and Caleb Beery

 “This love compelled them to seek to do the most good for [her] in every way possible.”

-Tell me again how beatings, burnings, and scaldings in any way seek to do the most good for the baby?
+Tell me how “excessively physically disciplining” (Caleb Beery’s parent’s words) or scalding (in the words of the professional medical staff of Banner Ironwood Hospital) in any way seek to do the most good for the baby?
+(Reference – Presentence Investigation)

 “I observed a zeal and passion from Caleb and Mary to do the very best for [her], which prompted them to seek compliance in areas where they felt [she] was disobedient.”